 Bite wounds

 We know cats and dogs are playful animals, but sometimes they can be too playful.
-A bite that is deep enough that cuts the skin is worrying because they can contract an infection or suffer from excessive bleeding.
+A bite that is deep enough to cut the skin is worrying because they can contract an infection or suffer from excessive bleeding.

-For the meantime, carefully clean the area with clean water.
-Make sure to use a muzzle as your pet may have the urge to bite you if they feel too much pain.
+In the meantime, carefully clean the area with clean water.
+Make sure to use a muzzle, as your pet may have the urge to bite you if they feel too much pain.

-Bring your injured dog or cat to the vet so the wound can be looked at carefully, stitched if needed, and you will be prescribed medicines and painkillers so your pet can cope with the healing and recovery process.
+Bring your injured dog or cat to the vet so the wound can be looked at carefully and stitched if needed, and you will be prescribed medicines and painkillers so your pet can cope with the healing and recovery process.

 Difficulty breathing